nixiz0/Loqui/README.md

 - Select a Language, it's important because if you select the wrong language the voice recognition algorithm will not recognize the words well.
 - By default the main microphone used by Windows will be used but you can choose from all your microphones (if you have several) the one you want to use to speak with.
 - You can choose from the list of your synthetic voices that are in your operating system the voice you want to use.
+- (Optional) If you have installed Ollama and run the API server on your machine (click on 'Local LLM Guide' button on the menu if you don't know how to do this), you can put the name of a model that you have locally and use it later with a commands voice (check bellow to see the trigger sentences for activate the local LLM and for desactivate him)

 ## To have more Synthetic Voices Available (on Windows)